So, you’ve decided to study in Australia. One of your first priorities should be ensuring that your money is accessible and most importantly, safe!

 1. What type of bank account do you want to open?

 Even if you’re an international student studying in Australia, you’re not limited to an everyday deposit account.
 Ultimately, this will depend on your financial goals.
-Whether you’re looking to open an everyday transaction account or savings account, the account and bank provider you choose will determine the different benefits you get.
+Whether you’re looking to open an everyday transaction account or savings account, the account and bank provider you choose will determine the different benefits you get and conditions you need to meet.

 2. Are there service fees attached to each account?

-Some banks in Australia offer student bank accounts with zero fees for the first 12 months and even offer unlimited number of transactions for students.
+Some banks in Australia offer student bank accounts with zero fees and even offer unlimited number of transactions for students.
 Look out for international transaction fees, overdraw fees and ATM fees.

 3. What are the interest rates paid on deposit accounts?

 It’s important to review the interest rates, as this will benefit your finances in the long run.
-You’ll earn different rates of interest depending on the balance of your account.
+You’ll earn different rates of interest depending on the balance of your account and type of bank account (e.g. term deposits vs. savings account).

 4. How accessible are the ATMS?